vboyev-MSFT/defender-docs/defender-office-365/submissions-admin.md

 > [!IMPORTANT]
 >
 > - By default, allow entries for files are kept for 45 days after the filtering system determines that the entity is clean, and then the allow entry is removed.
-Or you can set allow entries to expire up to 30 days after you create them.
+For all other values like 1 day, 7 days, 30 days, specific date the allow entry expire at the defined date.
 > - When the file is encountered again during mail flow, [Safe Attachments](safe-attachments-about.md) detonation or file reputation checks and all other file-based filters are overridden.
 If the filtering system determines that all other entities in the email message are clean, the message are delivered.
 > - During selection, all file-based filters, including [Safe Attachments](safe-attachments-about.md) detonation or file reputation checks are overridden, allowing user access to the file.